Matrixmang0/QOSF-Screening-Tasks/README.md

 ```
 python3 -m venv .virt-source
 ```
-Change the python source directory to the one we created in the previous step
+Change the python source directory to the one you created in the previous step
 ```
 source .virt-source/bin/activate
 ```